Dr. Atul Ambekar

 Mental Health Institute, Central South University

-Dr. Wei Hao is a Professor of Psychiatry and the Deputy Director of the Mental Health Institute, Central South University, Changsha, China.
+Dr. Wei Hao is a Professor of Psychiatry in Mental Health Institute, Second Xiangya Hospital of Central South University, Changsha, China.
 He is also the Director of the World Health Organization (WHO) Collaborating Centre for Psychosocial Factors, Substance Abuse and Health.

 Dr. Hao is a Member of WHO Expert Advisory Panel on Drug Dependence and Alcohol Problems (2006-present); and a Member of the Working Group on the Classification of Substance Abuse for the eleventh revision of the International Classification of Diseases (ICD-11), WHO (2011-present).
-Further on, he is the President of Chinese Association of Drug Abuse Prevention and Treatment (2015-present) and First-Vice President of International Narcotics Control Board (2017).
+Further on, he is the President of Chinese Association of Drug Abuse Prevention and Treatment (2015-present) and First-Vice President of International Narcotics Control Board of United Nations (2017, 2019).

 Dr Amy O’Donnell

 Dr. Amy O’Donnell is a UK National Institute for Health Research (NIHR) Advanced Fellow at the Population Health Sciences Institute, Newcastle University, UK.
 Her work focuses on advancing the implementation of evidence-based substance use interventions in global healthcare systems.